-Significant mix of frozen precipitation possible in D.C. area on Thursday
+Significant mix of frozen precipitation could hit D.C. area on Thursday

 Chance of at least three inches of snow: 25 percent

-Note that these percentages are preliminary and may require upward and downward adjustments.
-They will tend to be higher north and west of the District where colder air will last longer.
+Note that these percentages are preliminary and may require adjustments.
+They will tend to be higher north and west of the District, where colder air will last longer.

 On top of any snow, there’s the potential for accumulating sleet and perhaps a glaze of freezing rain as well, especially in our colder areas.